Making Your Voice Heard:

 This webinar has been approved for 1 AMA PRA Category 1 Credit™.

-This webinar is presented by the Southern California Public Health Association, California Baptist University and the Los Angeles County Department of Public Health.
+This webinar with physician advocate Dr. Kyle Ragins, is presented by the Southern California Public Health Association, California Baptist University and the Los Angeles County Department of Public Health.

 Webinar: View the webinar on demand.